bradonomics/bradonomics.com/index.md

 About a year later I started looking for a different path.
 I moved to California, spent the summer taking classes at a community college, and spent a lot of time thinking about business.
 I didn't grow up with examples of entrepreneurship.
 Everyone in my family had jobs so I had to look to the internet and books for examples and ideas.
 I had quite a few ideas, as most people do, but no understanding about how to execute them.

 A friend call me at the end of the summer and said he knew about a job.
 This was the way it had been for years.
-I'd get feedup with computer work and decide to quit; go back to school, change fields, something ...but then I'd get a call.
+I'd get feed-up with computer work and decide to quit; go back to school, change fields, something ...but then I'd get a call.
 It was always more money so I'd say yes.
 This time the job was in San Diego and the money was more than double what I'd made in years.
 I was at that job for about a year and a half before being laid-off.
 Also, I hated that job.
 I was almost relieved to be let go.
 I decided this time it was for good.

 I moved back to Alabama thinking things would be cheaper and I could go to university and pay my rent using the GI Bill---but I couldn't.
 Alabama *is* cheaper than California, but not enough.
 I started looking for other options.
 Turns out you can use your GI Bill outside the US.
 With some completely illogical mental math, I decided Thailand was my place.
 There were half a dozen schools approved for the GI Bill and I sent all of them an email requesting information.
 Only one emailed back.
 That's how I ended up in Chiang Mai.